src-d/kmcuda/README.md

 either for Lloyd or Yinyang.

 The code has been thoroughly tested to yield bit-to-bit identical results from Yinyang and Lloyd.
-AFKMC2 was converted from [the reference code](https://github.com/obachem/kmc2).
+"Fast and Provably Good Seedings for k-Means" was adapted from [the reference code](https://github.com/obachem/kmc2).

 Read the articles: [1](http://blog.sourced.tech/post/towards_kmeans_on_gpu/),